 [Note: As this project shows, confined spaces with synthetic deadlines are great for forcing me to write!
 Here’s the short story I started and finished on that cruise, inspired by a trip to Wuhan and a Paul Simon song.]

 A long, long time ago, we stood at the docks of the Dana Point Harbor and looked out at seagulls and the passing of ships, sharing one pair of earphones, incessantly giggling.
 We’d been boyfriend and girlfriend for a full 24 hours—or at least, that’s how I saw it at 12.
 After a year of silent crushing as a friend (then a “best friend”) I gathered the courage to say it on AIM.
 “I really, really like you,” I blurted out of nowhere, my “as a friend” escape hatch ready to paste.
 After a solid minute which felt like an hour, she responded with an “I like you too.”
 Sealed with two (2) smileys and four (4) exclamation points, common law declared us An Item.

 The honeymoon ended the moment we docked.
 She left the boat without me to see the new cabin.
 She didn’t wave to me at orientation, and when she picked a team for volleyball, I wasn’t her choice.
 It was Rey, and that’s his real name, because he’s already won.
-Rey was a Track A student, and the two never crossed paths, but this weekend on the island we were one giant group.
+Rey was a Track A student; we were Track B. The two never crossed paths in the real world, but this weekend on the island we were one giant group.
 He was handsome, charismatic, overtly athletic, and when she picked him for volleyball I felt my first tinge of jealousy.
 Then she sat next to him at dinner.

 “Stop being so needy” she said with an eye-roll after I held out my hands for a slap.
 I took her advice; I stayed cool as a cucumber.
 We only saw each other in groups.